anar-rzayev/AIFORDIGIGOV/README.md

 ### Usage 🖥️

-1. Explore `data_vis.ipynb` for data analysis and visualizations, aiding in understanding the datasets in depth.
+1. Explore `data_vis.ipynb` for data analysis and visualizations, helping to understand the datasets in depth.
 2. Run `model.py` to train the predictive model using the historical data.
 This script will also generate predictions saved in `submission.csv`.

 ### Datasets 📁